mongodb-ps/ce-docker-mongodb-enterprise/README.md

 - `mongo/config.sh`: parameters that's used by MongoDB deployment.
   - `PROJECT_ID`: group/project ID in Ops Manager.
 This is where in Ops Manager you want to create the MongoDB cluster.
   - `API_KEY`: API KEY used by Ops Manager Automation Agent.
   - `OM_URL`: Ops Manager URL.
+Use `http://host.docker.internal:8080` so that your automation agent can always find your OM despite IP changes.
   - `AA_URL`: Automation Agent download URL.
-  - `INSTANCES`: Number of docker instances.
-Default to 3.
+  - `INSTANCES`: Number of docker pods.
+Defaults to 3.

 ## Usage